-Students sign up for this course in the semester in which they will defend the final Dissertation.
-The results of the final Dissertation defense are recorded for this course.
-Students will earn an IP (In Progress) until they defend the Dissertation.
-At that time, a Pass or Fail is earned based on results.
+Students sign up for this course in the trimester in which they will defend the final dissertation.
+The results of the final dissertation defense are recorded for this course.
+Students will earn an IP (In Progress) until they defend the dissertation.
+At that time, a Pass or Fall is earned based on results.